HumanityReport.com

 Microplastics Everywhere

-Found in all 62 placentas tested[37], all 40 semen samples[39], blood, lungs.
+Found in all 62 placentas tested[37], all 40 semen samples[39].
+Now found accumulating in human brains — concentrations increased significantly 2016-2024; greater in brains with dementia[58].
+Adults ingest the equivalent of one credit card per week[59].
 Heart patients with microplastics in arteries: 2× more likely to have heart attack/stroke[53]

 The Unknowns